codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ### Samplers - Customise the shuffling in a dataloader

-Every DataLoader has a sampler internally which is either `SequentialSampler` or `RandomSampler` depending on the value of shuffle, and these are iterated over to get the indices of the Dataset to use.
+Every DataLoader has a sampler internally which is either `SequentialSampler` or `RandomSampler`  or a `Custom Sampler` depending on the value of shuffle, and these are iterated over to get the indices of the Dataset to use.

 Let's have a look at the internal .sampler property of a few DataLoaders and see how it changes when the DataLoader configurations change: